07101994/age-gender-guesser/README.md

 # Age & Gender guesser for Windows 10

 ### What is this?
+Use this to find out somebody's age and gender!
+Simply take a photograph using your Windows 10 device's camera, and for each person in the photograph the app will guess their age and gender and draw it above their face.
+It is very similar to www.how-old.net.

-This is a Windows 10 app that will guess the age and gender of anybody in a photo.
+This is a Windows 10 application written for the Universal Windows Platform.
 It uses the [Project Oxford API](https://www.projectoxford.ai/) for face recognition and age/gender guessing.
 It uses [Win2D](https://github.com/microsoft/win2d) for its graphics rendering.

-### Why is this interesting?
-This app shows a simple use-case of Win2D and the new [camera interop](https://msdn.microsoft.com/library/windows.media.effects.ibasicvideoeffect) available in Windows 10.
-It runs on the Universal Windows Platform, so works on desktop PCs, phones, and much more!

-It also demonstrates how to use Project Oxford in a Windows 10 application.
+It makes use of the new [camera video effects](https://msdn.microsoft.com/library/windows.media.effects.ibasicvideoeffect) added to Windows 10, and the interop available between the camera and Win2D.

 ### How do I run it?